JoshDoody/joshdoody.github.io/_book_excerpts/interview/post-interview-check-in-email.md

 <hr>

 Hopefully, Shawn will reach out and let you know they’re ready to schedule your next interview.
-In that case, you’re right back to the "Interview" step, and you’ll rinse and repeat that step along with the “Post-interview” step until you either get an offer or they let you know, explicitly or implicitly, that they’re not going to move forward with you.
+In that case, you’re right back to the [interview]({{ site.baseurl }}/the-interview-phase/) step, and you’ll rinse and repeat that step along with the [Post-interview]({{ site.baseurl }}/post-interview-thank-you-emails/) step until you either get an offer or they let you know, explicitly or implicitly, that they’re not going to move forward with you.